Understanding Retrieval Augmentation for Long-Form Question Answering: Insights from Attribution Annotation

-\paragraph{Does the order of information presented in the evidence documents impact the order of information presented in the generated answer?} If LM is synthesizing information based on content alone, there should be little correlation, considering we provide a concatenated set of evidence documents, not a coherent single document.
-We plot the correspondence between answer sentence location and their supporting sentences in the evidence document set in Fig.~\ref{fig:location_analysis}(a)(b), by aggregating the supporting sentences sets annotated for each answer sentence.
-We report supporting sentences locations on both answers generated with documents (Fig.~\ref{fig:location_analysis}(a)) and without documents (Fig.~\ref{fig:location_analysis}(b)).
-On retrieval-augmented generation (a), we identify a linear correspondence pattern, with information mentioned earlier in the evidence document tend to appear earlier in the generated answer.\footnote{We further conduct a study where the in-context documents are shuffled, and find that the linear correspondence is less pronounced but still observable.
-The details are in Appendix~\ref{appendix:shuffle}. } This suggests the order of evidence documents will be reflected in the order of generated contents.
-Recent study~\citep{liu2023lost} also showed order sensitivity of in-context augmentation for factoid QA, showing that models ignore information in the middle.
-We also find that the later half of the evidence documents, except for the last portion, are less cited by the generated answer (see Avg. column in Fig.~\ref{fig:location_analysis}).
+We analyze attribution pattern as the model autoregressively generate long-text. \paragraph{Does the order of information presented in the evidence documents impact the order of information presented in the generated answer?} If LM is synthesizing information based on the content alone, there should be little correlation with the order of the documents, as they are simply concatenated.
+We plot the correspondence between the answer sentence location and their supporting sentences in the evidence document set in Fig.~\ref{fig:location_analysis}(a)(b), by aggregating the supporting sentences sets annotated for each answer sentence.
+We report supporting sentences locations on answers generated with documents (Fig.~\ref{fig:location_analysis}(a)) and without documents (Fig.~\ref{fig:location_analysis}(b)).
+On retrieval-augmented generation (a), we identify a linear correspondence pattern, with information mentioned earlier in the document tend to appear earlier in the generated answer.\footnote{We further conduct a study where the in-context documents are shuffled in Appendix~\ref{appendix:shuffle}, and find that the linear correspondence is less pronounced but still observable.} This suggests the order of evidence documents is reflected in the order of generated contents.
+Recent study~\citep{liu2023lost} also showed order sensitivity of in-context augmentation for factoid QA, finding that models ignore information in the middle.
+We also find that the later half of the evidence documents, except for the last 10\%, are less cited by the generated answer (see Avg. column in Fig.~\ref{fig:location_analysis}).

+\paragraph{{Which parts of the answer are less supported by the evidence documents?}} Generated answers consist of 5-10 sentences.
+Are sentences generated earlier more likely to be attributable?
+Fig.~\ref{fig:location_analysis}(c)(d) report the percentage of unsupported sentences by the relative position of the answer sentence on our data and attribution annotation on long-form answers from commercial generative search engines from ~\citet{liu2023evaluating} respectively.
+We find that the last sentence is almost twice as likely to be unsupported compared to other sentence in the answer.
+This phenomenon is even more pronounced on dataset from ~\citet{liu2023evaluating}.
+Recent study~\citep{min2023factscore} also showed the same trend for attributing model-generated biography.